 This page is for the Fall through Spring schedule of the School of the Minnesota Ballet.
 The Summer program has its own page under “Summer Programs.”

 School of the Minnesota Ballet students are invited every year to audition to perform in The Nutcracker.
+Students must be in Ballet I and must be 8 years old by October 1, 2014, to audition.
 We have created a page just for Nutcracker information for parents/students.
 We will keep this page updated with schedules, notices, and important information.